Shakedregev98/LaunchSequnce/README.md

 # LaunchSequnce
-I use Vite aas my localHost server, if that may matter
+I use Vite as my localHost server, if that may matter